japila-books/spark-sql-internals/docs/physical-operators/WriteToDataSourceV2Exec.md

 * The `RDD[InternalRow]` of the <<query, child physical plan>>

-* A partition processing function that requests the `DataWritingSparkTask` object to <<spark-sql-DataWritingSparkTask.adoc#run, run>> the writing task (of the <<writer, DataSourceWriter>>) with or with no commit coordinator
+* A partition processing function that requests the `DataWritingSparkTask` object to <<spark-sql-DataWritingSparkTask.md#run, run>> the writing task (of the <<writer, DataSourceWriter>>) with or with no commit coordinator

-* A result handler function that records the result `WriterCommitMessage` from a successful data writer and requests the <<writer, DataSourceWriter>> to <<spark-sql-DataSourceWriter.adoc#onDataWriterCommit, handle the commit message>> (which does nothing by default)
+* A result handler function that records the result `WriterCommitMessage` from a successful data writer and requests the <<writer, DataSourceWriter>> to <<spark-sql-DataSourceWriter.md#onDataWriterCommit, handle the commit message>> (which does nothing by default)

 `doExecute` prints out the following INFO message to the logs: